George Musgrave (academic): Academic career

 He is the co-author of Can Music Make You Sick? alongside Sally Anne Gross.
 This two-part report published in 2016 and 2017, and subsequent book in 2020 published by University of Westminster Press, examined the relationship between mental health conditions (principally anxiety and depression) and the nature of working in the music industry.
 The book draws on survey and interview data, alongside Jodi Dean's concept of communicative capitalism, to explore how digitalisation and a state of abundant musical production has changed the way in which musicians experience building a career.
-They suggest that musical ambition is based on a series of status’ rooted in the nature of music as labour (‘the status of work’), how value and reputation is acquired and understood (‘the status of value’) and the impact this comes to have on musicians’ closest relationships (‘the status of relationships’), and that each of these status’ can come to harm the emotional and mental wellbeing of musicians.
+They suggest that musical ambition is based on a series of status' rooted in the nature of music as labour ('the status of work'), how value and reputation is acquired and understood ('the status of value') and the impact this comes to have on musicians' closest relationships ('the status of relationships'), and that each of these status' can come to harm the emotional and mental wellbeing of musicians.

 The research - described as "the largest known study into mental health and the music industry" - led directly to the establishment of the first 24/7 mental health helpline for musicians - Music Minds Matter - launched by the charity Help Musicians UK in 2017.
 The research has informed the work of organisations including Communion (Berlin), NHS Wales and the Music Managers Forum, and was supported by music industry figures including Grant Hutchison of Frightened Rabbit, Adam Ficek and Shaun Ryder of the Happy Mondays.
 Upon release, the book was an Amazon Number 1 Best Seller in the 'Sociology of Work' category.

 His research has been featured by media outlets including BBC News, Pitchfork, GQ, The Financial Times, BBC Music Introducing, The New York Times and more.
-Musgrave has also written articles on mental health for BBC Three and Crack Magazine.
-He has also published research on the ways in which cultural intermediaries create value for musical work, mental health and wellbeing in the gig economy, autoethnography as a qualitative research methodology for arts researchers, the documentary Avicii – True Stories., defining cultural entrepreneurship, and ethical decision-making by music managers.
+Musgrave has also written articles on mental health for BBC Three and Crack Magazine, and in 2024 was an invited guest on BBC Radio 4's 'Split Ends'.
+He has also published research on the ways in which cultural intermediaries create value for musical work, mental health and wellbeing in the gig economy, autoethnography as a qualitative research methodology for arts researchers, the documentary Avicii – True Stories, defining cultural entrepreneurship, ethical decision-making by music managers, and music careers as a form of gambling.

+His second book, The England No One Cares About: Lyrics from Suburbia, was published by Goldsmiths Press/MIT Press in 2024.
+Upon publication it was named 'Book of the Month' by Crack Magazine, and was a Amazon Top 10 Best Seller in Music and Philosophy.